zobnina/streamapi_tasks/README.md

 <code>findDuplicates(asList(-1,1,3,2,2,2,5,6,-1,3,6),2);</code>

 should return "-1, 3 and 6" because these values ​​are repeated "numberOfDuplicates = 2" times, but not "2" which is repeated 3 times.

+<h1>4.
+IntegerSum</h1>

+You need to implement the integerSum method (in the ListOperation class) that should return the sum of integer values ​​from a list of strings.

+For instance:

+<code>integerSum(Arrays.asList("1 is greater than -1","today is April 1, 2021"));</code>

+must return

+<code>2022</code>

+<h1>5.
+FindMax</h1>

+You need to implement the getThreeMaximum method (in the FindTheMaximumElements class) that should return the maximum 3 BigDecimal values ​​from a list of strings.

+For instance:

+<code>getThreeMaximum(Arrays.asList("2","15","654","11","94","-200","89","-1","0"));</code>

+should return 89, 94, 654 - a list of BigDecimal values